Geeeean/rentflow/README.md

 # Rentflow - Landing Page

 The **Rentflow** landing page is designed to present a modern and engaging platform for showcasing Rentflow's property management services.
-Built with a focus on performance and user experience, the site effectively communicates the differences between Rentflow's **Online Management** and **Physical Management** service packages.

 ## About Rentflow